nf-core/fastquorum/docs/usage.md

 #### Lane and flowcell identification

 - `lane` [optional] identifies the lane the FASTQ files for this entry originate from.
-If `lane` is not provided, it is auto-assigned as a 1-based integer from row order.
+When provided, it is included in the output file prefix.
 - `flowcell` [optional] identifies the flowcell the FASTQ files for this entry originate from.
-If `flowcell` is provided, it is included in the output file prefix.
+When provided, it is included in the output file prefix.

+These are used in pre-merge output file naming to prevent overwrites when a library is sequenced across multiple lanes and/or flowcells.

 > [!NOTE]
 > If any row for a processing unit provides `lane` (or `flowcell`), all rows for that unit must provide it.

-These are used in pre-merge output file naming to prevent overwrites when a library is sequenced across multiple lanes and/or flowcells.
+> [!NOTE]
+> When a processing unit (`library_id`, or `sample` if no `library_id`) spans multiple rows, those rows must be distinguished by `lane` and/or `flowcell` so their pre-merge outputs do not overwrite one another.
+Each `(flowcell, lane)` pair must be unique within the unit.

 #### Two samples, three libraries, four lanes, and two flowcells